-In the first century, houses were often built (or had added to them) with upper rooms where guests could stay for the night or which could be used for special occasions.
-These rooms usually had floors composed of wood which had a special mix of plaster laid over them.
+Houses, in the first century A.D., were often built (or had added to them) with upper rooms where guests could stay for the night or which could be used for special occasions.
+These rooms usually had floors composed of wood that had a special plaster mix laid over them.